Skip to content

 Making a Schedule for Employees

 Creating a work schedule that takes your employees’ needs as well as business objectives into consideration can be a real balancing act.
 A flawless work schedule that makes everybody happy is something many managers strive for, but some have more difficulty than others achieving that perfection.
 If that second person is you – no matter if you use a spreadsheet, the tried and trusted manual schedule, or automated software – your road to a great schedule requires you to keep a few important points in mind.
+Consider whether a compressed work schedule is right for you as part of your planning.

 What Should A Work Schedule Include?